 It is proposed that this state-of-the-art building would be located 300m west of the Coode St Jetty within Sir James Mitchell Park on the South Perth foreshore.

-At the City’s February 2017 Council Meeting, the Council resolved to give in principle support to the proposed project and the City has now commenced initial investigations and preparatory works.
+At the City’s February 2017 Council Meeting, the Council resolved to give in principle support to the proposed project and the City commenced initial investigations and preparatory works.

-A progress report on the Centre’s business plan, community and stakeholder consultation, site and management investigations and potential external capital funding sources will be provided to Council by June 2017 for the purposes of an initial review before proceeding to any further stage of the proposed project.
+A progress report on the Centre’s business plan, community and stakeholder consultation, site and management investigations and potential external capital funding sources was provided to Council by June 2017 for the purposes of an initial review before proceeding to any further stage of the proposed project.

 The proposed Westralian Centre is envisaged to be a commemorative public space that would celebrate unique Western Australian stories, culture and heritage while fitting sensitively into the landscape, respecting the surrounding natural environment and preserving vistas to the City and Swan River.